Clarification for the Exiv2 license

 Would you consider the existing copyright notice in the source files of Exiv2 as sufficient?

-#1 Updated by Alan Pater over 1 year ago
+Updated by Alan Pater about 6 years ago

 - % Done changed from 0 to 50